 As you may or may not be aware of, all communications within, to and from the North Pole all occur via various branches of the Magical Wind Machine.
-We do of course have a particularly good operational branch here in the Administrations Department…when it isn’t blocked up with cinnamon.
-On a particularly clear day, we managed an interview with Elfie, an Elf from the North Pole!
+We do of course have a particularly good operational branch here in the Administrations Department … when it isn’t blocked up with cinnamon.
+On a particularly clear day, we managed an interview with Elfie, one of our Elves in the North Pole who writes magical letters to your children!

 So, I’m delighted to bring you…